kantarcise/Mobile-Tracking/Readme.md

 At the installing phase, android might give you a warning about not installing the apk, and might ask you to give permission first.
 If so; give permission for the apk to be installed, saying you trust this source.

 The next step is to make the folder inside your phones "Internal Storage."
-Basically make the folder named **"MasterThesisSource"** This is case-sensitive, so make sure you are naming the folder exactly this.
+Basically make the folder named **"MasterThesisSource"** inside **DCIM**.This is case-sensitive, so make sure you are naming the folder exactly this.

 ## Running the tests